n8n-io/n8n-docs/_snippets/flow-logic/subworkflow-usage.md

 1. Add other nodes as needed to build your sub-workflow functionality.
 1. Save the sub-workflow.

-!!! note "Sub-workflow mustn't contain errors"
+///  note  | Sub-workflow mustn't contain errors
 If there are errors in the sub-workflow, the parent workflow can't trigger it.
+///

-!!! note "Load data into sub-workflow before building"
-	This requires the ability to [load data from previous executions](/workflows/executions/debug/), which is available to Pro and Enterprise users.
+///  note  | Load data into sub-workflow before building This requires the ability to [load data from previous executions](/workflows/executions/debug/), which is available to Pro and Enterprise users.
+///
 	If you want to load data into your subworkflow to use while building it:

 	1. Create the subworkflow and add the **Execute Workflow Trigger**.